Ultra Fast Calorimeter Simulation with Generative Machine Learning on FPGAs: Methods

-Nearly all VAE-FPGA dense layers use use fixed point precision \texttt{ap\_fixed$<$6,2$>$} for the weights and \texttt{ap\_fixed$<$8,3$>$} for the bias.
-The exception is the dense layer preceding the softmax activation that approximates the layer energy ratios, and the dense layer that preceding the sigmoid activation that approximates the energy response ratio.
-The former dense layer uses a precision of \texttt{ap\_fixed$<$8,3$>$} for the weights and \texttt{ap\_fixed$<$10,3$>$} for the bias, while the latter is trained with full 32-bit FP precision.
-This specific increase in precision improves generation quality of the energy response ratio $\tilde{r}$.
-A quantitative summary of each model version's dimensionality and compression hyperparameters are shown in Table \ref{tab:dimensions}.
+Nearly all VAE-FPGA dense layers use \texttt{ap\_fixed<6,2>} for weights and \texttt{ap\_fixed<8,3>} for biases, with two exceptions.
+The dense layer preceding the softmax activation that approximates the layer energy ratios uses \texttt{ap\_fixed<8,3>} for weights and \texttt{ap\_fixed<10,3>} for biases, and the dense layer preceding the sigmoid activation that approximates the energy response ratio retains full 32-bit floating-point precision, as accurate energy response estimation is critical for faithful shower generation.
+This layer is eventually processed with post-training quantization as will be discussed at the end of this section.
+A quantitative summary of each model version's dimensionality and compression hyperparameters is shown in Table \ref{tab:dimensions}.
 The reference DNN model is also included for completeness; however, it was trained on a different dataset and is therefore provided only for indicative comparison.
 To further contextualize performance, we also report results from two other benchmarks.
 The first is the current fastest GPU-based model in the CaloChallenge community, \texttt{CaloVQ}~\cite{liu2024calovqvectorquantizedtwostagegenerative}, which serves as a well-tuned benchmark for GPU platforms.
 The second is the fastest model for a batch size of 1, namely \texttt{CaloINN}~\cite{caloinn}, which provides a GPU benchmark for small batch sizes where FPGA implementation is hypothesized to excel.